ckurdziel/ckurdziel.github.com/startupresources.md

  - [Startup Metrics for Pirates](http://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version)
  - [Lean Analytics](http://www.amazon.com/gp/product/1449335675/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1449335675&linkCode=as2&tag=chriskurdziel-20) - This is a great book on using data to inform product decisionmaking.
  - [IA Ventures](http://resources.iaventures.com/index.php) - IA Ventures has a fantastic list of budgets, board decks, investor update emails, etc. on their resource site.
 No need to reinvent the wheel - it's easy to use this stuff.
+ - [Guide to Picking Analytics Packages](https://www.dropbox.com/s/zntpeztqu1j4tfd/Picking_Analytics.pdf) - pretty good guide from Forrester Research on how to pick an analytics package.

 **Growth & Distribution**
  - [Growth Hacking - Lean Marketing for Startups](http://www.slideshare.net/mattangriffel/growth-hacking)